-Elisabeth currently heads the Finance Department here at DOGA.
+Elisabeth is Head of Finance and Administration at DOGA.
 She earned her Bachelor’s in Economics from the BI Norwegian Business School, specialising in Human Resource Management and Marketing.
-Elisabeth has more than 25 years of experience in economics, administration and management, and was part of the Norsk Form management team from 1993-2014.

 Ellen works in communications at DOGA, both externally and internally.
 With a background in language, culture and communication studies at the University of Oslo, she is a text and language expert.
 Ellen has extensive experience as a communications advisor in various sectors, including for Norsk Folkehjelp (Norwegian People’s Aid) and Forskningsrådet (Research Council of Norway).

 Ellen Margrethe focuses on exhibitions and information/communication.
 She is more than happy to take you on a guided tour and/or city tour and is a knowledgeable and enthusiastic storyteller.
 She earned her Master’s from the University of Oslo, specialising in Art History, Literary Science and the History of Ideas.
 Ellen Margrethe has previously worked in the field of communication at various cultural institutions in Oslo.